CRA reporting deadlines: 24h, 72h, 14 days, and one month

 - Use prebuilt fields so PSIRT, product, and legal teams do not invent the process during an incident.

-- Keep the notification linked to immutable internal evidence.
+- Keep the notification linked to tamper-evident internal evidence.

 - Preserve decisions, timestamps, report drafts, and submission receipts.